-- a letter of motivation (1 to max.
+- a letter explaning your motivation for the internship (1 to max.
 2 A4 pages in German or English)

 - a CV (in German or English) with photo

-- the agreement of the internship provider, e.g. contract, e-mail etc. (can be supplied later in the case of graduate internships)
+- a confirmation of the internship institution, e.g. contract, e-mail etc. (can be submitted later in the case of graduate internships)

 - a transcript of grades: printout from the HIS portal.
 Master’s students can provide a copy of their previous degree